-From the start of SEO, there have been SEO myths and misnomers about the industry as some unscrupulous companies tried to take shortcuts and manipulate Search Engine rankings.
-But as consumers become more reliant on searching on the internet for products, SEO continues to play an essential part in the online marketing mix to improve Search Engine visibility and boost revenue.
-Here are seven of the most common SEO myths that raise their ugly head every few months.
+From the start of SEO, there have been myths and misnomers about the industry as some unscrupulous companies tried to take shortcuts and manipulate Search Engine rankings.
+But as consumers increase reliance on searching the internet for products, SEO continues to play an essential part in the online marketing mix to improve visibility and boost revenue.
+Here are seven of the most common SEO myths that raise their ugly head every so often.

-Your ranking is determined by over 200 signals in Google’s algorithms, what your competitors are doing and countless other factors.
-For a new website or web pages, it will usually take months not weeks to start ranking for competitive keywords.
-Companies who guarantee results may be offering to optimise your site for low competition, long tail keywords that may result in high traffic but a low conversion rate.
-Google themselves state:
+Rankings are determined by over 200 signals in Google’s algorithms, what your competitors are doing and countless other factors.
+For a new website or web pages, it will usually take months not weeks to become visible and rank for competitive keywords.
+The focus should be on the relevance of your content and the user experience your site offers.
+Be mindful of companies that guarantee results.
+They may be offering to optimize your site for low competition key words, that may provide high traffic numbers but a low conversion rate.

-Most people have heard of the saying ‘content is king’ and while content is paramount to SEO in optimising landing pages and nudging customers on the path through to conversion, there are other important factors that contribute to improved rankings such as your on-page and off-page optimisation.
-Good content doesn’t exist in a vacuum; it needs to co-exist with a well optimised website and cleverly thought out off-page strategies.
+Most people have heard of the saying ‘content is king’ and while content is paramount to SEO in optimizing landing pages and nudging customers on the path through to conversion, there are other important factors that contribute to improved rankings such as your on-page and off page optimization.
+Good content doesn’t exist in a vacuum; it needs to co-exist with a well-optimized website and cleverly thought out off-page strategies.

-Some businesses believe that they can optimise their site on launch and that Search Engine Optimisation requires no ongoing maintenance.
-However, as all search professionals know, SEO not a ‘set it and forget it’ marketing tool.
-Even with limited budget and resources, you can review and/or expand your keyword strategy, work on link building activities and add new landings pages/content to your site.
+Some believe that they can optimize their site on launch and that SEO requires no ongoing maintenance.
+However, as all search professionals know, it’s not a ‘set it and forget it’ marketing tool.

 SEO has had more lives than a cat – the myth that SEO is dead and no longer needed is trotted out every few months.
 SEO is not a static discipline – when Search Engines change their algorithms, strategies need to reflect these changes.
 SEO has certainly evolved from just focusing on page one rankings to now include integrated online strategies and search placements such as local search, mobile search, video SEO and social media marketing.